11 Classic Trees Native to Mississippi

 Valued for timber, shortleaf pines are named after the Latin word for hedgehogs.

-Shortleaf pine trees (Pinus echinata) are an evergreen species of tree native to Mississippi and the southeastern U.S. These trees grow between 65 to 100 feet tall and have needles in bunches of two or three, which are typically four or five inches long and pale yellow-green in color.
-The cones on shortleaf pine trees are nearly three inches long, oblong shaped, brownish-gray in color, and have scales that overlap each other like roof tiles.
+Shortleaf pine trees (Pinus echinata) are an evergreen species of tree native to Mississippi and the southeastern U.S. These trees grow between 65 to 100 feet tall and have needles in bunches of two or three, which are typically 4 or 5 inches long and pale yellow-green in color.
+The cones on shortleaf pine trees are nearly 3 inches long, oblong shaped, brownish-gray in color, and have scales that overlap each other like roof tiles.
 They open up to release their seeds when they mature and can remain intact for years before breaking apart naturally.
 This pine species prefers sandy or rocky soils with plenty of sunshine exposure but is drought resistant once established.
 It also does well in windy conditions making it perfect for use as a windbreak or buffer zone for wildlife habitats.

 7. Blackgum